 SHORT-TERM SUMMER CONTRACTS

 English-speaking summer camps are very popular throughout Europe, and may be a good way of testing the TEFL waters.
-As with all European jobs, you will need to have a passport from an EU member state or a valid work/study visa – summer camps DO NOT organise visas for people.
-Note that it is illegal to work with the visa waiver or on a Schengen (tourist) visa.
+As with all European jobs, you will need to have a passport from an EU member state or a valid work/study visa.
+Summer camps DO NOT organise visas for people.
+Note that it is illegal to work with the visa waiver or on a Schengen short-stay visa.

 So where are these camps?
 Well, there are hundreds of them in the UK, though you may find that you need a CELTA, Trinity CertTESOL or EDI CertTEFL (as opposed to an online TEFL certificate) to work at one.
 PGCEs are usually accepted too.
 If you don't meet the criteria, or the UK doesn't sound very appealing, how about working in Spain or Italy?
 There are numerous summer camps in both countries.
-One of the more well-known and reputable ones is TECS (http://recruit.tecs.es/) in the South of Spain.
+One of the more well-known and reputable ones in the south of Spain is TECS (http://recruit.tecs.es/).
 They also run year-round language schools so you may be able to secure work for the academic year by doing a summer camp.
 Another camp that seems quite popular is Forenex (http://www.forenex.com/teachers-zone).
 Both of these camps are currently hiring for Summer 2014.

-To see what jobs are available, either Google 'English summer camps in [country]' and apply directly via their websites or visit http://www.tefl.com/jobs/search.html and choose 'Europe' and 'short-term summer post' from the drop downs.
-The hiring period commences in early January, although this year schools have been advertising since November.
+To see what other jobs are available, either Google 'English summer camps in [country]' and apply directly via their websites or visit http://www.tefl.com/jobs/search.html and choose 'Europe' and 'short-term summer post' from the drop downs.
+The hiring period usually commences in early January, although this year schools have been advertising since November.
 By late April most of the 'best' jobs will have gone.

 PROGRAMMES FOR NORTH AMERICANS

-If you are American or Canadian there are a few programmes that, if you meet the criteria, will enable you to legally work in Western Europe for a fixed amount of time.
+If you are American or Canadian there are a few programmes that, if you meet the criteria, will enable you to legally work as a teaching assistant in Western Europe for a fixed amount of time.
 NB: As an EU citizen I am merely aware of these programmes – I cannot vouch for any of them, so please DO YOUR OWN RESEARCH before applying.

 Bilingual English Development and Assessment (BEDA)

-A private organisation that places language assistants in Catholic schools primarily in Madrid, but also in the a few other places in Spain.
+A private organisation that places language assistants in Catholic schools primarily in Madrid, but also in a few other places in Spain.
 Note that this programme is also open to Australians and New Zealanders.
-Applications for the 2013/14 academic year closed on 31 January 2013.
+Applications for the 2014/15 academic year closed on 31 January 2014.
 See: http://www.ecmadrid.org/en/programs/beda-program

 Unión de Cooperativas de Enseñanza de Trabajo Asociado de Madrid (UCETAM)